LeetLLM

 Start with standard RAG (vector search)Consider GraphRAG

-Simple fact lookup ("What's the refund policy?")Global summarization ("What are our top 3 customer complaints?")
+Simple fact lookup ("What is the API timeout?")Global summarization ("What are our top incident themes?")

 Prototyping or small datasetsLarge, stable corpora with complex relationships